Hair care

-Hair care is an overall term for hygiene and cosmetology involving the hair which grows from the human scalp, and to a lesser extent facial, pubic and other body hair.
+Hair care or haircare is an overall term for hygiene and cosmetology involving the hair which grows from the human scalp, and to a lesser extent facial, pubic and other body hair.
 Hair care routines differ according to an individual's culture and the physical characteristics of one's hair.
 Hair may be colored, trimmed, shaved, plucked or otherwise removed with treatments such as waxing, sugaring and threading.
 Hair care services are offered in salons, barbershops and day spas, and products are available commercially for home use.
-Laser hair removal and electrolysis are also available, though these are provided (in the US) by licensed professionals in medical offices or speciality spas.
+Laser hair removal and electrolysis are also available, though these are provided (in the United States) by licensed professionals in medical offices or specialty spas.

 Hair cleaning and conditioning

 Biological processes and hygiene

 Care of the hair and care of the scalp skin may appear separate, but are actually intertwined because hair grows from beneath the skin.
 The living parts of hair (hair follicle, hair root, root sheath and sebaceous gland) are beneath the skin, while the actual hair shaft which emerges (the cuticle which covers the cortex and medulla) has no living processes.
 Damage or changes made to the visible hair shaft cannot be repaired by a biological process, though much can be done to manage hair and ensure that the cuticle remains intact.